 Mistake #4: Not harvesting losses

 In the case of a portfolio loss, perhaps the most effective way to provide an offsetting economic benefit is through daily tax-loss harvesting (see How To Protect Your Portfolio: Tax-Loss Harvesting and Direct Indexing).
 Selling index funds that have traded to a loss and replacing them with the same amount of new index funds that track highly correlated indexes allows you to maintain the risk and return characteristics of your portfolio while realizing a loss that can be applied to up to $3,000 of ordinary income each year and an unlimited amount of capital gains.
 Your losses can even be carried forward indefinitely.

 Unlike “selling your losers” in an attempt to avoid what may be perceived as a bad asset class, tax-loss harvesting maintains your allocation to each asset class consistent with your overall asset allocation and rebalancing goals.

 Only automated investment services are able to offer daily tax-loss harvesting because it requires tremendous automation that is only possible through a software-based approach.
 Some traditional advisors practice year-end tax-loss harvesting, but that approach can miss out on significant opportunities.
-For example, there was a significant market down draft in June 2013 that allowed Wealthfront to capture losses that provided tax savings equal to 0.55% of our average client’s portfolio.
+For example, there was a significant market down draft in June 2013 that allowed Wealthfront to capture losses that could provide tax savings for our clients.
 The market recovered soon after the down draft and the S&P 500, for example, ended the year up 29.7%.
 No losses would have been harvested if an advisor waited until year-end.

 You are likely missing out on significant improvements to your long term, after tax results if your advisor is taking an ad-hoc or year-end approach to tax-loss harvesting.